 Forget the Notre Dame, the Eiffel tower, the Roman Temples or other iconic landmarks unforgettable as they might be; every nook of France has a tastefully carved structure worth gazing up at.
 French culture offers never-ending possibilities to fill any stay in France.

-Being one of the most popular destinations of Europe, France has two major international airports.
+Being one of the most popular destinations in Europe, France has two major international airports.
 One is Charles de Gaulle also known as Roissy in Paris and the other is Orly, south of Paris and almost all international flights land there.
-Major airlines have flights to Lyon, Nice, Marseille, Bordeaux and Toulouse.
+Major airlines have flights to Lyon, Nice, Marseille, Bordeaux, Cannes, and Toulouse.

-One of Europe’s most efficient rail systems is France’s Societe Nationale de Chemins de Fer, also known as the SNCF.
-Rather complicated though well-organized timetables will tell you with different colours, the high and low traffic periods.
-This helps, because the low traffic periods give you a reduction, called tarifs Decouvertes.
+One of Europe’s most efficient rail systems in France’s Societe Nationale de Chemins de Fer, also known as the SNCF.
+Rather complicated though well-organized timetables will tell you with different colors, the high and low traffic periods.
+This helps because the low traffic periods give you a reduction, called tariffs Decouvertes.
 These discounted passes and the Eurailpass are valid on most services in France except on TGVs (high-speed trains that are faster and more convenient than air travel in many cases).
 The Eurostar has rapid connections from London and Brussels.
 The Channel Tunnel or "Chunnel" as it is popularly known, is the fastest way to get to England from France.

 Shopping in France means temptation at every corner and a significantly lighter pocket at the end of your trip.
-Being at the centre of High Fashion, Parisian designer shops, specialty shops and boutiques store the latest haute couture, fresh off the ramps.
-Jewellery shops are another favoritefor those with a footwear fetish, shoe stores will not disappoint.
+Being at the center of High Fashion, Parisian designer shops, specialty shops, and boutiques store the latest haute couture, fresh off the ramps.
+Jewellery shops are another favorite for those with a footwear fetish, shoe stores will not disappoint.
 There are also some extremely skilled shoemakers in Paris.
-The other main buys in France are crystal, lace and textiles.
+The other main buys in France are crystal, lace, and textiles.
 For gifts, you could try and get prints of famous paintings at some of the secondhand booksellers or bouquinstes.

 The pret a porter fashion shows in Paris in early February is an excellent opportunity not simply to view some of the world’s best fashion but also check out the city’s Beautiful People!